On the temperature scaling behaviour of the linear magnetoresistance observed in high-temperature superconductors: Abstract

 \section{Abstract}

-Taken in conjunction with the temperature ($T$) dependence of the zero-field resistivity, a simple transport model invoking realistic variations in charge-carrier density is shown to be sufficient to explain the linear magnetoresistance and field-temperature resistance scaling recently observed in high-temperature pnictide and cuprate superconductors.
-Hence, though the $T$-linear zero-field resistance is a definite signature of the ``strange metal'' state of high-temperature superconductors, their linear magnetoresistance and its scaling need not be.
-Straightforward experimental tests of these assertions are proposed.
+An analytical model invoking variations in the charge-carrier density is used to generate magnetoresistance curves that are almost indistinguishable from those produced by sophisticated numerical models.
+This demonstrates that, though disorder is pivotal in causing linear magnetoresistance, the form of the magnetoresistance thus generated is insensitive to details of the disorder.
+Taken in conjunction with the temperature ($T$) dependence of the zero-field resistivity, realistic levels of disorder are shown to be sufficient to explain the linear magnetoresistance and field-$T$ resistance scaling observed in high-temperature pnictide and cuprate superconductors.
+Hence, though the $T$-linear zero-field resistance is a definite signature of the ``strange metal'' state of high-temperature superconductors, their linear magnetoresistance and its scaling is unlikely to be so.